laborasyon/uicone-html-admin-dashboard/README.md

-# uicone-html-admin-dashboard
+# Uicone - HTML5 Admin Dashboard Template

-Admin dashboard designed with Tailwindcss.
+An admin dashboard template built with HTML5 and Tailwindcss.